 It’s important to look for extra virgin olive oil since it’s the only one containing the main phenolic compounds, hydroxytyrosol and oleuropein.
 They also degrade quickly, so it’s crucial to press the olives within 24 hours of picking.

 Research shows polyphenols in olive oil have a powerful antioxidant activity.
 The consumption of olive oil helps with atherosclerosis and cancer prevention.

 Olive oil keeps the blood sugar from crashing and suppresses glucose absorption for an extended period.
 Unlike coconut oil which is a popular source of MCTs, olive oil contains unsaturated fat which is the healthiest dietary fat.

 A study conducted by the Technical University of Munich(1) has shown that even the aroma of olive oil can aid in appetite management.
 A focus group showed higher levels of the satiety hormone serotonin in their blood and a lower daily caloric intake after consuming olive oil.

 3. Added Nutrients In Your Morning Brew

-A reasonable amount of vitamin E and K are also contained in olive oil.(2) Vitamin E works as an antioxidant and helps protect the cells from the damage caused by free radicals.
+You can also find vitamin E and K in olive oil.(2) Vitamin E can protect cells from damage caused by free radicals.
 Vitamin K is vital for keeping your bones healthy, normal blood clotting, and wound healing.

 How To Make Your Coffee with Olive Oil